Contact Information

 Jerry Dávila holds the Jorge Paulo Lemann Chair in Brazilian History at the University of Illinois.
 He currently serves as Executive Director of the Illinois Global Institute, established in 2019 to advance UIUC's work with international area studies centers and global themes.

-Dávila's research focuses on in the influence of racial thought in public policy in Brazil, as well as the state and social movements in the twentieth century.
+Dávila's research focuses on the influence of racial thought in public policy in Brazil, as well as the state and social movements in the twentieth century.

 He is the author of several books including Hotel Trópico: Brazil and the Challenge of African Decolonization (Duke, 2010), recipient of the Latin Studies Association Brazil Section Book Prize; and of Diploma of Whiteness: Race and Social Policy in Brazil, 1917-1945 (Duke, 2003).

 He has written for publications including the New York Times and the Cairo Review about the experiences of military rule and redemocratization in Brazil, Argentina and Chile, the subject of his Dictatorship in South America (Wiley, 2013).
-Dávila is also a co-author of A History of World Societies (Macmillan, 2018).
+Dávila is also a co-author of A History of World Societies (Macmillan, 2021).

 Research Interests